-- Amendments to IFRS 3: Definition of a Business The amendment to IFRS 3 Business Combinations clarifies that to be considered a business, an integrated set of activities and assets must include, at a minimum, an input and a substantive process that, together, significantly contribute to the ability to create output.
-Furthermore, it clarifies that a business can exist without including all the inputs and processes needed to create outputs.
-These amendments had no impact on the consolidated financial statements of the Group but may impact future periods should the Group enter into any business combinations. - Amendments to IFRS 7, IFRS 9 and IAS 39 Interest Rate Benchmark Reform The amendments to IFRS 9 and IAS 39 Financial Instruments: Recognition and Measurement provide a number of reliefs, which apply to all hedging relationships that are directly affected by interest rate benchmark reform.
+- Amendments to IFRS 7, IFRS 9 and IAS 39 Interest Rate Benchmark Reform The amendments to IFRS 9 and IAS 39 Financial Instruments: Recognition and Measurement provide a number of reliefs, which apply to all hedging relationships that are directly affected by interest rate benchmark reform.
 A hedging relationship is affected if the reform gives rise to uncertainty about the timing and/or amount of benchmark-based cash flows of the hedged item or the hedging instrument.
 These amendments have no impact on the consolidated financial statements of the Group as it does not have any interest rate hedge relationships. - Amendments to IAS 1 and IAS 8 Definition of Material The amendments provide a new definition of material that states, "information is material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements, which provide financial information about a specific reporting entity."
 The amendments clarify that materiality will depend on the nature or magnitude of information, either individually or in combination with other information, in the context of the financial statements.
 A misstatement of information is material if it could reasonably be expected to influence decisions made by the primary users.
-These amendments had no impact on the consolidated financial statements of, nor is there expected to be any future impact to the Group. - Conceptual Framework for Financial Reporting Issued on 29 March 2018 The Conceptual Framework is not a standard, and none of the concepts contained therein override the concepts or requirements in any standard.
+These amendments had no impact on the consolidated financial statements of, nor is there expected to be any future impact to the Group. - Conceptual Framework for Financial Reporting issued on 29 March 2018 The Conceptual Framework is not a standard, and none of the concepts contained therein override the concepts or requirements in any standard.
 The purpose of the Conceptual Framework is to assist the IASB in developing standards, to help preparers develop consistent accounting policies where there is no applicable standard in place and to assist all parties to understand and interpret the standards.
 This will affect those entities which developed their accounting policies based on the Conceptual Framework.
-The revised Conceptual Framework Includes some new concepts, updated definitions and recognition criteria for assets and liabilities and clarifies some important concepts.
-These amendments had no impact on the consolidated financial statements of the Group. - Amendments to IFRS 16 Covid-19 Related Rent Concessions On 28 May 2020, the IASB Issued Covid-19-Related Rent Concessions amendment to IFRS 16 Leases.
+The revised Conceptual Framework includes some new concepts, updated definitions and recognition criteria for assets and liabilities and clarifies some important concepts.
+These amendments had no impact on the consolidated financial statements of the Group. - Amendments to IFRS 16 Covid-19 Related Rent Concessions On 28 May 2020, the IASB issued Covid-19-Related Rent Concessions amendment to IFRS 16 Leases.
 The amendments provide relief to lessees from applying IFRS 16 guidance on lease modification accounting for rent concessions arising as a direct consequence of the Covid-19 pandemic.
 As a practical expedient, a lessee may elect not to assess whether a Covid-19 related rent concession from a lessor is a lease modification.
 A lessee that makes this election accounts for any change in lease payments resulting from the Covid-19 related rent concession the same way it would account for the change under IFRS 16, if the change were not a lease modification.
 The amendment applies to annual reporting periods beginning on or after 1 June 2020.
 Earlier application is permitted.
 This amendment had no impact on the consolidated financial statements of the Group.